gabrieltseng/gabrieltseng.github.io/_posts/2019-07-10-ML-Climate-Research.md

 The pipeline is split into 2 “halves”, each of which tackle a specific type of extensibility:

-At the front end of the pipeline, we focussed on **data extensibility**; making it easy to incorporate new data sources.
+At the front end of the pipeline, we focused on **data extensibility**; making it easy to incorporate new data sources.

 This is achieved by the exporters and the preprocessors: the [exporters](https://github.com/esowc/ml_drought/tree/master/src/exporters) handle interactions with data stores, and have to be customized for each unique store (e.g. talking to a specific API, or to an FTP).